richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 _Note: Since it is not possible to parameterize the "Linked Service" reference in Synapse, we must create Integration Datasets for DEV, QA, and PROD environments... to achieve this, we will mimic our creation of environmentally-specific Integration Runtimes_

-Navigate to the QA instance of Synapse Studio, then Manage >> External Connections >> Linked Services and repeat the process to create a "dbQA_myTable" Integration Dataset.
+Navigate to the QA instance of Synapse Studio and repeat the process to create a "dbQA_myTable" Integration Dataset.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/e323cd6d-7aa8-45a9-82cc-ba4f865649e1" width="800" title="Snipped: December 8, 2023" />